erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 There are basically two main interactions with the graph: *Click & Drag* and *Click*.

 Nodes can be moved around by clicking and dragging them to the desired position.
 It is also possible to drag the whole window.
-Furthermore, nodes and edges can be clicked, which changes their visual appearance and allow for further interaction with the *selected* element(s).
-Clicking nodes also highlights neighbouring nodes and outgoing edges.
+Furthermore, nodes and edges can be clicked, which changes their visual appearance and allows for further interaction with the *selected* element(s).
+Clicking nodes also highlights neighboring nodes and outgoing edges.